wnowak10/Gravity/_posts/data_science/trees_posts/2016-12-18-proalgorithms.markdown

 	<img src="/images/decision_trees/earn.png" alt="EARN" style="width: 350; height: 250"/>
 </a>

 In this case, we generate a cost function, with split variable (j) and split point (s) as parameters to be optimized.
-Presumably, the rule I proposed in Part 1 is relevant here.
-If we have a numerical feature, like years of education, we can split it at the median.
-Then, we find the average earnings for each half plane.
+Let's split our numerical feature (years of education) at the median.
+Then, we'll find the average earnings for each half plane.
 In this case, we split at a median of 15.
 I'll use excel to find the average for region 1 and 2.

 <a>
 	<img src="/images/decision_trees/avg.png" alt="AVG" style="width: 350; height: 250"/>